 The Forerunner 645 also comes in a non-music version and, of course, there are many alternatives to the 645 as shown in the Best Running Watch with Music.
 So let’s properly inform you about all the pros and cons in this Garmin 645 Review.
 You’ll need a large coffee or use the Jump-To links to skip to the sections that interest you.

 I’m a runner and I bought this myself.
 I have ZERO links to Garmin – no freebies, no PR loaners.
 I’m just like you ie a Garmin customer that runs a lot.
 Oh..except I do that wearing WAY too many gadgets 😉

 In The Box

-Yep that’s it.
+Yep, that’s it.
 A watch and a new charger that looks the same as the previous Forerunner charger…but isn’t.
-Lots of paper and, more noticably, no headphones.
+Lots of paper and, more noticeably, no headphones.

 Your watch has standard, 20mm interchangeable bands and a built-in optical Heart Rate sensor…no need for an optional chest strap.

 Of course, you also get the generally awesome and free Garmin Connect ecosystem online and on your smartphone.